RagnarB83/ash-documentation/docs/OpenMM-interface.rst

-If the protein contains nonstandard residues (e.g. metalcofactors) that are not present in a typical protein forcefield (OpenMM_Modeller will exit with errors), then these need to be provided using the extraxmlfile option.
+If the protein contains nonstandard residues (e.g. metallocofactors) that are not present in a typical protein forcefield (OpenMM_Modeller will exit with errors), then these need to be provided using the extraxmlfile option.

 .. code-block:: python